 If you’ve tried home remedies and over-the-counter creams for your eczema and nothing’s done the trick, don’t lose hope.
 Other treatments may be able to soothe your skin and get your symptoms in check.

 Steroids: If you’re in a severe flare, your doctor may prescribe a steroid cream, shot, or pill.
 Because steroids are good at easing inflammation, they’ll make you feel better quickly.
 But they can cause side effects, including insomnia and irritability.
-So it’s best to only take them for a short time.
+Be sure to take them for the full prescribed time, as other problems can occur by stopping abruptly.

 Be aware that once the steroids clear your system, your symptoms may come back.
 You can help prevent this by taking good care of your skin.